GSA/challenges-and-prizes/_all-challenges/1151-cte-mission-cubesat.md

   * Five Arduino kits

-  * Five Blue Origin Space Mail kits
+  * Five Club for the Future Space Mail kits
 rules: "The Official Rules, Terms, and Conditions for CTE Mission: CubeSat can be found here: <https://www.ctemissioncubesat.com/rules-terms-conditions>"
 judging: >-